Gammelinne/backend-template-for-web-app/readme.md

 # Backend template for web application

-This project serves as a foundational template for web applications.
+This project serves as a foundational backend template for web applications.
 Originally created to streamline the development process by eliminating the need to rewrite common functionalities for each project, it has evolved into a standalone project.

 ## Project Overview